 Now we’ve shared all our testing data, do we think the AquaBliss SF100 is worth the money?

-The short answer is no. While the filter might be one of the most affordable of the bunch we tested, the fact that it didn’t even remove 100% chlorine in our testing made it a big letdown.
-We also don’t like the fact that AquaBliss is deceiving customers by making inaccurate claims about its ability to address water hardness issues.
+The short answer is no. While the filter might be one of the most affordable of the bunch we tested, the fact that it didn’t even reduce chlorine by 50% in our testing made it a big letdown.
+We also don’t like the fact that AquaBliss is deceiving customers by making inaccurate claims about its ability to address water hardness.

 Given that the filter comprises so many filtration media, we expected more.
 At the very least, we expected complete chlorine removal, but we didn’t even get that.
 And the fact that the filter doesn’t even slightly reduce DPBs, which are commonly found in chlorinated water supplies, means it’s failing to perform an important duty.